5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Rename_Devices/README.md

 ```

 #### Testing and verifying
-- Mmake sure you have a backup of your working EFI folder on a FAT32 formatted flash drive
+- Make sure you have a backup of your working EFI folder on a FAT32 formatted flash drive
 - Export the SSDT as .aml file
 - Add it to `/EFI/OC/ACPI` and config.plist
 - Run IORegistry Exlorer